MichaelLangbein/tdl2/backend/data/wiki/programming/blender.md

 ### Instance on points + Endpoint selection
-The selection refers to the parent's points, not the instance's.
+- The selection refers to the parent's points, not the instance's.
+- Endpoint-selection works with `subdivide curve`, but not with `curve to points`.

 ## Realizing instances changes their Euler-rotation
 Without realizing: